MM-coder/MM-coder/README.md

 ### 👋 I'm Mauro M.

 Hi there, I'm Mauro M.
-I'm a full-stack trained developer and amateur computer scientist.
+I'm a full-stack developer and computer scientist.
 I have over five years of experience designing and implementing custom full-stack solutions in a multitude of fields leveraging a plethora of technologies.
 Check out my website https://maurom.dev for my recent work.

-:bulb: I'm proficent in Python, C#, C++, JS & Dart (mostly Flutter).
+:bulb: I'm proficent in Python, Golang, C++, JS & Dart (mostly Flutter).
-:mag_right: I research multiple topics, spanning from Cybersecurity to Bioethics
+:mag_right: I'm interested multiple topics, spanning from cybersecurity (my speciality) to bioethics

 You can contact me by emailing me at [hello@maurom.dev](mailto:hello@maurom.dev)